Bed Bugs in Water: Can Bed Bugs Survive in Water?

 Bed bugs can live up to 24 hours underwater – much more than a human can.
 When we said that bed bugs are well-prepared for every circumstance, this is what we meant.

-Sure, water can wipe out bed bugs but is it worth waiting a whole day to kill them?
-When you see bed bugs, it’s much easier to squash them with your foot or something else than drowning them.
+Water can wipe out bed bugs but is it worth waiting a whole day to kill them?
+When you see bed bugs, it’s much easier to squash them with your foot or something else than drown them.

 Given the fact that they can survive in different temperatures, you’ll need really hot water to kill them.